"If you want your children to improve, let them overhear the nice things you say about them to others." – Haim Ginott

-So "I got all these words wrong" can easily become "I'm just no good at spelling....
+That's why an observation like "I got all these words wrong" can easily become a conclusion like "I'm just no good at spelling...
 I'm not a good student...
 I'm dumb."

 Help your child reframe situations to see that any given setback is temporary AND she has some control over whether things will work out next time.
 "You're really disappointed that you didn't know these words....
 And these are hard words, but it's only one test....
-We can help you learn the words for next week.....What could we do next week so that you know the words before the spelling test?"
+We can help you learn the words for next week....
+What could we do next week so that you know the words before the spelling test?"